Social Work Department at NMU

 • SW 481 Field Placement II

-This component is a sequence of courses for the senior year of the program.
-All prerequisites must be completed before entry and each of these courses is completed concurrently with field placement.
-The primary goal of this component is to integrate the competencies covered and demonstrated in previous courses with practice in the field.
-SW 472 emphasizes issues of human diversity in social work practice (EP 2.1.4).
-SW 473 emphasizes issues of social work professionalism and conduct (EP 2.1.1) and serves as a forum for processing field practice experiences.
-SW 474 continues this function during the winter semester.
-Students prepare for entry into the profession by developing a resume and by working on career planning.
-Policy is integrated with practice through SW 440.
-Building on SW 341, the course focuses the student's attention on policy issues in the field and the role of policy in professional social work (EP 2.1.8).
-SW 440 also addresses critical thinking (EP 2.1.3.), and human rights and social and economic justice (EP 2.1.5) through assignments that require students to evaluate a social problem or issue related to their field placements and create policy and program recommendations to address the problem or issue.
-SW 480 and SW 481 provide 30 weeks of field practicum in which the student completes assignments that demonstrate mastery of each of 10 core competencies.
-Field placement is where students apply generalist practice knowledge, values and skills in an actual social work settings.
-Students are assessed in terms of these 10 competencies.
+This stage is made up of a sequence of courses that occur over the final three semesters of the program.
+Prerequisites must be completed before entry and each of these courses is completed concurrently with field placement.
+The primary goal of this stage is to integrate the values, ethics, and competencies learned in previous courses with skills practice.
+SW 370 covers direct practice methods with individuals, families, and groups, and SW 372 focuses on macro practice methods with organizations and communities.
+SW 472 emphasizes strategies for culturally competent practice and empowering minoritized and oppressed populations.
+SW 473 and SW 474 emphasize issues of social work professionalism and serve as a forum for processing field practice experiences.
+Policy is integrated with practice in SW 440.
+Building on SW 341, the course focuses the student's attention on policy issues in the field and the role of policy in advocating for human rights and social and economic justice.
+SW 480 and SW 481 provide 30 weeks of field practicum in which the student completes tasks within the placement to demonstrate mastery of social work competencies.
+Field placement is where students apply generalist practice knowledge, values and skills in an actual social work setting.

 Students in the NMU Social Work Department